 Moral of the story: if you plan to do any kind of raising and shoring of any portion of your house from beneath in a basement or crawl space, just keep in mind that you will not be able to influence more than a small portion.

 Even then, you will probably accomplish nothing more than replacing rotten timbers with new timbers or girders and maintaining the same slant of the floors above.

 2. Motivated Homeowner: It Can Be Done

-In response to this article, I received an e-mail from a gentleman who-who recounts a story of how he was able to jack up a house by himself.
-I have cleaned up some of the text, corrected spelling errors, and edited for clarity:
+In response to this article, we received an e-mail from a gentleman who-who recounts a story of how he was able to jack up a house by himself.
+We have cleaned up some of the text, corrected spelling errors, and edited for clarity:

 ...I have assisted my "professional" parents in building and renovating this original "built from the town dump by the caretaker"- style 1920 farmhouse into a 2,900 sf 5 bedroom/ 3 bathroom / 3 living room with 3 fireplaces lodge.

 My professional parents were teachers and they read and worked on this house every summer here in New Hampshire. (-20) and the house has undergone some severe climate changes in 45 years since we've had it.
 Settling!
 Dropped 5" in some areas and I'm in the process of realigning and jacking now.
 Working by myself!...And I've brought it up 3" since September but broke for winter, just needed to wait till the 7" of ice in the basement melted to start my forms.

 ...Read, watch, ask, do, and you'll know what to do.

 ...And that, my friend...is how lifting and supporting a house is done.

 3. Contractor: Do Not Do This Under Any Circumstances